horjuel1/protocols/scirnaseq3/sci-3protocol.md

 > <span class="critical">CRITICAL:</span> This is not proteinase K. Using Qiagen protease (cat. no 19157) is important because it can be heat-inactivated.
 See Reagent setup.

-2. Incubate at 37°C for 40 min and heat-inactivate the protease at 75°C for 20 min in a PCR machine (85°C heated lid).
+2. Incubate at 37°C for 1 h and heat-inactivate the protease at 75°C for 20 min in a PCR machine (85°C heated lid).

 > <span class="critical">CRITICAL:</span> Do not lower this temperature and do not shorten this time.
 Qiagen lists different conditions for heat-inactivating their protease, but it is not sufficient.
 Put the plate on ice after inactivating.